colbyfayock/hyper-bros-trading-workshop/lessons/06 - Customize Snipcart shopping cart.md

 * Review existing shopping cart
 * Use CSS properties to customize shopping cart
 * Override components with templates
+* Use a custom HTML page to manage templates

 ## Exercises